from TwistedSifter http://ift.tt/1MYdQvu

 plot(ozone.UTM,add=T,col="red")

-tm.grid <- seq(as.POSIXct('2011-12-12 06:00 CET'),as.POSIXct('2011-12-14 09:00 CET'),length.out=5)
+:tm.grid <- seq(as.POSIXct('2011-12-12 06:00 CET'),as.POSIXct('2011-12-14 09:00 CET'),length.out=5)

-This creates a vector with 5 elements (length.out=5), with POSIXct values between the two Date/Times provided.
+values between the two Date/Times provided.
 In this case we are interested in creating a spatio-temporal data frame, since we do not yet have any data for it.
-Therefore we can use the function STF to merge spatial and temporal data into a spatio-temporal grid:
+Therefore we can use the function STF

-pred <- krigeST(PPB~1, data=timeDF, modelList=sumMetric_Vgm, newdata=grid.ST)
+to perform the interpolation:pred <- krigeST(PPB~1, data=timeDF, modelList=sumMetric_Vgm, newdata=grid.ST)

 vignette("st", package = "gstat")